jiahongle/mcss/doc/sprint0/PB.md

 2. As Pradeep (MCSS exec),  I want to be able to log in to the MCSS website and gain authentication, to gain admin permissions so that I may be able to update any pages necessary.

 3. As Pradeep (an MCSS exec).
-I want to be able to change my login password to the website.
+I want to be able to change my login password to the website so that I can keep my account sure.

 ## Announcement:

 4. As Pradeep (MCSS exec), I want to be able to post an announcement to the website so that any user (either logged in as admin or not) can view all the announcements on the announcements feed.

-5. As Pradeep, I want to be able to delete an announcement made before.
+5. As Pradeep, I want to be able to delete an announcement made before in case I have made a mistake in the announcement page.

 6. As Steven (a student), I want to be able to view announcements so that I can see all the new exciting updates the MCSS is planning to work on.